Telenovela: Dominican Republic

 Television networks in the Dominican Republic have started to produce their own novelas through Venevision International, Iguana Productions and Antena Latina Productions.
 The first Dominican telenovela, María José, oficios del hogar ("María José, Housewife"), was produced by Venevision and television station Color Visión, which formed the first Dominican telenovela company (now inactive) in 1986.
 Comedy-drama series such as Catalino el Dichoso and sequel En La Boca de los Tiburones were also considered telenovelas during the early 1990s.
 The telenovela Tropico was produced by Venevision International, Iguana Productions, and Antena Latina Productions, in 2007 with mostly Dominican actors and a few from Venezuela and Peru.
 It aired domestically on Antena Latina 7 and in United States on Univision.
 There are currently plans for more telenovelas to be filmed and produced in the Dominican Republic.

+Germany

-GermanySee Bavaria Film Studios, Studio Hamburg Serienwerft and Grundy UFAIn 2004, Germany began producing its own telenovelas.
+In 2004, Germany began producing its own telenovelas.
 All German telenovelas are formatted as melodramatic love stories.
 With the exception of Storm of Love ("Sturm der Liebe"), which is produced by Bavaria Film Studios, and Rote Rosen which is produced by Studio Hamburg Serienwerft, every German telenovela is produced by Grundy UFA.
 The most successful ones, Bianca – Wege zum Glück ("Bianca: Paths to Happiness"), Wege zum Glück ("Paths to Happiness"), Verliebt in Berlin ("In Love in Berlin"/"In Love with Berlin"), Storm of Love and Rote Rosen, were also syndicated in Italy, France and other European countries; Verliebt in Berlin was also syndicated in Canada.
 German television channels ARD, ZDF, Sat.
 1 and ProSieben all include telenovelas on their programme schedules.